pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/DSMLIB/readme.md

 4. Write Log of the conversation between RX/TX.
 To be used for debugging a problem is reported.
 5. Provide a simulation of RX to do GUI development in Companion, and understand patterns of how the data is organized.

 # Tested Hardware
 - AR631/AR637xx
-- FC6250HX (Blade 230S V2 Helicopter)
+- FC6250HX (Blade 230S V2 Helicopter; FC+RX in one, mini version)
+- FC6250HX (Separate RX.. use only V55 or newer of this tool)
 - AR636 (Blade 230S V1 Heli firmware 4.40)

 - Radiomaster TX16S  (All versions)
-- FrSky QX7, Radimaster Boxter (Minimalistic version)

 Please report if you have tested it with other receivers to allow us to update the documentation.
 Code should work up to 10 channels for the main surfaces (Ail/Ele/etc).
 All Spektrum RX are internally 20 channels, so you can use Ch7 for Flight Mode even if your RX is only 6 channels (See common Questions)